Diggs Revol Dog Crate (Small/Medium)

 Large dogs need 42-48 inch crates.
 Double-door wire crates offer flexibility.
 Ensure the crate is tall enough for them to stand comfortably.

 At 50-75 lbs, the Collie puts real demands on any dog crate you buy.
-Durability is not a nice-to-have, it is a requirement.
-Products designed for medium dogs will wear out quickly, and undersized options can be uncomfortable or even dangerous.
-Budget a bit more for products that are genuinely built for this size range.
+Durability isn't a nice-to-have -- it's a requirement.
+Products built for medium dogs wear out fast under this kind of use (I learned this the hard way with Benny).
+Budget a bit more for products genuinely built for this weight class.

 Matching Dog Crates to Your Collie's High-Energy Lifestyle